bhoung/bhoung.github.io/_posts/2022-06-17-freedom-friendly-electorates.md

 ---
-title: "Results by electorate for the freedom friendly parties; sneak peak at the Victorian election"
+title: Results by electorate for the freedom friendly parties; sneak peak at the Victorian election
 layout: post
 categories:
   - posts